Our Environmental Policy

-Regular employee awareness training takes place throughout the organisation, ensuring vigilance at all times.
+Regular employee awareness training occurs throughout the organisation, ensuring vigilance.

-Relevant staff - such as drivers and warehouse/workshop personnel - are carefully monitored, and relevant equipment is renewed at regular, required intervals.
+Relevant staff – drivers and warehouse/workshop personnel – are carefully monitored, and appropriate equipment is renewed at regular, required intervals.

 This statement is regularly reviewed by Jonathan Sparks, who will take advice from suitably qualified persons and from those whom this policy may affect.
 If necessary, a revised version of the policy will be issued to reflect the latest developments, and this will be communicated appropriately and effectively.